 ….It gets better.

 We are partnering with TecmoBowl.org with our PVP build.
 We want to make this as accurate to the original as possible and who better to supply insight than the guys at TecmoBowl.org?
 Partnering with TecmoBowl.org helps the community have an accurate representation of Tecmo, but with the ability to use it on modern platforms.
-Our builds are using the Unity3D engine, meaning, we will have Webplayer (browser) & PC builds immediately upon completion.
+Our builds are using the Unity3D engine being written in C#, meaning, we will have Webplayer (browser) & PC builds immediately upon completion.
 If the game continues to gain ground, we can port to other platforms or modern consoles somewhat easily.

 I’d like to tell you our endgame with both of these builds, but let’s start with the baby steps and then we can talk big picture stuff later.
 First up, GET A BUILD IN YOUR HANDS!!!!1

 Dave (davefmurray), Casey, James, Dave B (bruddog), Victor & 1 Secret Weapon

 P.S.
 Here is a quick teaser of the PVP build’s progress.